AlexandriaDAO/core/scripts/whitepaper.md

 # Alexandria WhitePaper

 The Internet has come to rely almost exclusively on Big Tech services as its information aggregators.
 This works well for current events, but leaves behind the content-rich information of the past.
-95-99% of digital content is in the ‘deep web’, and inaccessible through conventional means.
-As a result, digital content that isn’t (1) search-engine optimized, (2) open-access, and (3) brand new, is basically lost forever.
+95-99% of digital content resides in the ‘deep web’, inaccessible through conventional means.
+Consequently, digital content that isn’t (1) search-engine optimized, (2) open-access, and (3) brand new, is basically lost forever.

 There’s a big ownership problem at the center of this that causes the Internet to be structured this way.
 Search engines don’t actually own what they point to, nor social platforms what they display, nor cloud providers what they host.
 Yet, they will leverage possession of such data to block others from using it, and ignoring the rights of its original creator.

 Web3 is the dream of an Internet where digital information has intrinsic ownership.
-This has been achieved for money, e.g., Bitcoin; and to some extent for art with NFTs, but not yet for regular content.
+This has been achieved for money, e.g., Bitcoin; and to some extent for art with NFTs, but not yet for generic content.

 The holdup is understandable.
-To give true ownership to a file, you must keep it as a fixed supply of one, while remaining able to distribute it infinitely.
-The only way to do this recreate from scratch the search, social, and hosting platforms that make that one copy usable—so that’s what we’re doing.
+To give true ownership to a file or peice of text, you basically need to keep the original fixed supply of one while being able to distribute it infinitely.
+Put simply, you need to recreate the search, social, and hosting elements around making use of that original copy—so that’s what we’re doing.

 Alexandria is a library in cypherspace with all its information owned by individuals in the network, much like Bitcoin except for generic content instead of money.
 This begins with ebooks being owned and used as NFTs, but continues with any file type (video, audio, etc.), used in a suite of Open Internet Services.

 This whitepaper is broken into two parts.
 The first describes the network infrastructure itself, and the second describes how it's used in partner dapps.

 ## Contents

+intro

 ### Part 1: Network Infrastructure